chaos-mesh/website/docs/user_guides/offline_installation.md

 ## Prepare the installation file

 You need to prepare the installation file with a computer connected to the internet.
-Make sure Docker is installed on this computer.

 You can specify which version you want to install: